explodecomputer/MSHDS-AHDS-formative/formative/week7-answers.md

         """
 ```

-A more advanced solution would require a little bit of python code to create a list of all the input accelerometry files.
+c) A more advanced solution would require a little bit of python code to create a list of all the input accelerometry files.
 For example this code would read a directory and find a list of all the `PID`s.

 ```python
 import glob